-New foot-and-mouth disease strain spreads from N. Africa: UNMay 2nd, 2012 in Diseases, Conditions, Syndromes /
+New foot-and-mouth disease strain spreads from N. Africa: UNMay 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new strain of foot-and-mouth disease has been detected in the Gaza Strip, the UN food agency announced on Wednesday, saying this confirmed fears of a spread following outbreaks in Egypt and Libya.